WanderWise Wandering Tech Guide

 • Why It’s Helpful

 Nighttime wandering can be especially dangerous.
-Bed alarms gently alert you when your loved one leaves the bed—so you can respond before they reach a door or become disoriented.
+Bed alarms alert you when your loved one leaves the bed so you can respond before they reach a door or become disoriented.

 • Why It’s Suggested at Moderate and Higher Stages

 If your loved one starts waking frequently or shows signs of nighttime restlessness, this is an ideal early intervention.
-As risk increases, bed alarms become part of a larger nighttime safety system.
+As risk increases, bed alarms become part of a larger nighttime plan.

 Introducing Technology with Care and Respect

 How you introduce technology can make a significant difference in maintaining your loved one’s dignity and comfort, especially as their abilities change.
 Even the most helpful tool can be met with resistance if it feels confusing or controlling.
-That’s why we encourage a respectful, gradual approach.
+A respectful, gradual approach works best.

 Ways to introduce new tools with care:

-With this kind of implementation, technology can become a partner in safety and less of a source of tension.
+With this kind of approach, technology can become a partner in care rather than a source of tension.

 A Note for You, the Caregiver